SalomePlatform/adao/doc/en/ref_algorithm_DerivativeFreeOptimization.rst

   MaximumNumberOfFunctionEvaluations
     This key indicates the maximum number of evaluation of the cost function to be optimized.
-The default is 15000, which is very similar to no limit on iterations.
-The calculation can be over this limit when an outer optimization loop has to be finished.
-It is strongly recommended to adapt this parameter to the needs on real problems.
+The default is 15000, which is an arbitrary limit.
+It is then recommended to adapt this parameter to the needs on real problems.
+For some optimizers, the effective number of function evaluations can be slightly different of the limit due to algorithm internal control requirements.

     Example : ``{"MaximumNumberOfFunctionEvaluations":50}``